-On the occasion of Karl Marx's 200th birthday, the question of whether his theories are still valid today is passionately discussed among economic experts.
+On the occasion of Karl Marx's 200th birthday, the question of whether his theories remain valid today is passionately debated among economic experts.
 I read quite a lot, but my opinion is incompatible with any of those economists.
 It, instead, is a mixture of economic ignorance and life experience.

 In an article in last Sunday's paper, three economics professors took a position on three of Marx's theses: the